smithdk2/Testing/README.md

   Select Checkout
   Fill in customer details

-- Search for RS Stock No "xxxx"
+- Search for RS Stock No "433-6016"
-  Change Quantity to "4"
+  Ensure Quantity is "1"
   Add to basket
   Select Checkout
   Fill in customer details